Vakkom Abdul Khader: Revolutionary activities

 One batch which landed at Tanur, in Malabar Coast and was composed of Abdul Khader and S.A.
 Anandan and three others.
 They came by submarine and were transferred to a rubber boat five miles off the land.
 On landing before they could find a safe hideout they were noticed by the men on the shore and were looked upon with suspicion.
 The police was informed.
 Khader and his comrades, were arrested within a few hours of their landing.

 Trial and sentence

-After all of the twenty men including Abdul, Satyen Bardhan, Fauja Singh and Anandan were arrested, they were then removed to Fort St. George, India at Madras in due course of time.
+After all of the twenty men including Abdul Khader, Satyen Bardhan, Fauja Singh and Anandan were arrested, they were then removed to Fort St. George, India at Madras in due course of time.
 They were even tortured in Madras Fort in order to tell all the secret about their intention to enter India, which was their own Motherland.